eProsima/Fast-DDS-docs/docs/notes/migration_guide.rst

    * Rename ``FASTRTPS_DEFAULT_PROFILES_FILE`` to ``FASTDDS_DEFAULT_PROFILES_FILE``.
    * The configuration file for loading profiles is now ``DEFAULT_FASTDDS_PROFILES.xml``.

-3. Update CMakeFile names on Windows:
+3. Update CMake file names on Windows:

    * Rename ``fastrtps.manifest.in`` to ``fastdds.manifest.in``.
    * Rename ``fastrtps-config.cmake`` to ``fastdds-config.cmake``.